tessiertodd/surfs_up/README.md

 # surfs_up

 ## Overview of the statistical analysis
-We are helping A Wavy to analyse the temperature in Hawaii as he is looking to open a surf shop in Oahu.
+We are helping W. Avy to analyse the temperature in Hawaii as he is looking to open a surf shop in Oahu.
 He is wanting to understand if a surf and ice cream shop is a business that can be profitable year-round venture before investing in a store.
 We will be using temperature data from various stations in the area and comparing June temperatures across several years to December temperatures (also across several years) - comparing various statistical measures for each of these two comparison months.

 ## Results